sgrif/diesel.rs-website/src/guides/getting-started.md

 (using the usual way to do this depending on your operating system) or by excluding the undesired default library with the `--no-default-features` flag.

-By default diesel CLI depends on the following client libraries:
+By default the Diesel CLI depends on the following client libraries:

 * [`libpq`](https://www.postgresql.org/docs/current/libpq.html) for the PostgreSQL backend
-* [`libmysqlclient`](https://dev.mysql.com/doc/c-api/8.0/en/c-api-implementations.html) for the Mysql backend
+* [`libmysqlclient`](https://dev.mysql.com/doc/c-api/8.0/en/c-api-implementations.html) for the MySQL backend
 * [`libsqlite3`](https://www.sqlite.org/index.html) for the SQLite backend

-If you are not sure on how to install those dependencies please consult the documentation of the corresponding dependency or your distribution package manager.
-By default diesel will dynamically link these libraries, which means they need to be present on your system at build and runtime.
+If you are not sure how to install those dependencies, please consult the documentation of the corresponding dependency or your distribution package manager.
+By default Diesel will dynamically link these libraries, which means they need to be present on your system at build and runtime.

 ::: postgres-example
 For example, if you only have PostgreSQL installed, you can use this to install `diesel_cli`